 This is a must do, it teaches you important history about the Maoris in New Zealand and you learn about customs and traditions that are still upheld today.
 We went to the Tamaki Maori Village.
 You are greeted by the chief who might challenge and intimidate a few men from your group.

 You explore the village and watch them perform the very impressive Haka and other traditional songs and dances.
 The highlight of the night for me, as a broke backpacker, was the all-you-can-eat hangi, food that is cooked in underground ovens, and the dessert was delicious.

 Wai-O-Tapu Thermal Wonderland

-If you can stomache the smell of sulfer and want to see a real life geyser in action then take a trip to the Wai-O-Tapu Thermal Wonderland.
+If you can stomach the smell of sulfur and want to see a real-life geyser in action then take a trip to the Wai-O-Tapu Thermal Wonderland.
 It’s a surreal, almost alien landscape of mulitcoloured mud pools, smoking and steaming (and smelling) like vents from hell.
 The highlight is the Lady Knox Geyser, which is set off manually every morning using soap while a guide tells you about the history and the mechanics of it.

 You can view the full album here.